 By French decree Algeria has known conspicuous cruelty.
 Its former masters had no mercy.
 Even when Algerians found refuge in their caves, the French had sabotaged these petty envelopes of safety by suffocating them with fire and smoke.
 Today, the streets of major cities go up in flames as Algeria fights against new power, this time their own people, who are supposed to have their best interest.

-Under colonialism, grapevines replaced grain fields in a place where hunger chronically haunted the colonized.
+Under colonialism, grapevines replaced grain fields where hunger chronically haunted the colonized.
 By 1940, 400,000 hectares were devoted to wine production.
 Viticulture symbolized the severity of colonialism.
 The physical transformation of the land was a cultural affront given the country’s Islamic character.
 In Algeria today, our leaders are these grapevines.
 To leave their own people merely surviving in the vicissitudes of poor conditions, to appropriate the land’s resources for exclusionary wealth, we question if they fear God.
 The Algerian is starving for justice.
 But he must also be just too, in his own pocket of existence.

 French colonialism in Algeria was certainly injurious, but its indifference made it particularly oppressive.
 Today, rulers are indifferent in their neglect and disingenuous in their attentiveness.
 It is embarrassing to ride on the back of nationalism while providing citizens little to be materially and environmentally content with.
 We wait for pleas, the right pleas, to be heard.